ccoenraets/forcejs/README.md

     cordova build ios
     ```

 Run the project.
-For example, for iOS, open the project (platforms/ios/contactforce.xcodeproj) in Xcode and run it in the emulator or on your iOS device.After authenticating against your developer org, you should see a list of employees.
+For example, for iOS, open the project (platforms/ios/contactforce.xcodeproj) in Xcode and run it in the emulator or on your iOS device.
+After authenticating against your developer org, you should see a list of contacts.

-> Note that you didn't change any code in to run the app in Cordova.
-When running in Cordova, ForceJS automatically uses the Salesforce Mobile SDK PAuth plugin, and invokes REST services without using a proxy because the webview used in Cordova is not subject to the same cross domain policies.
+> Note that you didn't change any code to run the app in Cordova.
+When running in Cordova, ForceJS automatically uses the Salesforce Mobile SDK OAuth plugin, and invokes REST services without using a proxy because the webview used in Cordova is not subject to the same cross domain policy restrictions.

 ## Other Samples